-Training and education:
+Training and education

 - Develop and deliver training modules and educational programs for health care providers on ergonomic issues.

 - Facilitate the training of Occupational Medicine residents in recognizing, diagnosing and treating injuries that may be ergonomic-related.

-Outreach and communication:
+Outreach and communication